Mark LaBarbera became Valparaiso University’s director of athletics on July 1, 2004.

 LaBarbera earned a BA in business administration in 1981 from North Park College.
 He went on to earn an MBA from DePaul University in 1987.
 A native of North Tonawanda, New York, LaBarbera earned an AAS in business administration from Erie Community College in Buffalo.

-LaBarbera and his wife, Sally, have three children, Matthew, Tim, and Sarah.
+LaBarbera and his wife, Sally, have three children - Matthew, Timothy, and Sarah and three grandchildren.